 - Discounts – nonprofits are eligible for discounts and free services on all sorts of things like web hosting, software, and advertising

-- We can solicit donations*
+- We could solicit donations*

 2) Charging on a Sliding Scale: Price discrimination, but in a good way

 If we had to choose only one rate to charge, we would either price ourselves out of this market (like traditional law firms) or charge too little to cover our expenses (like traditional non-profits, which require grants and donations just to operate).
-By charging on a sliding scale, the people at the top of our scale subsidize the people at the bottom, thus allowing us to help a wider range of people in need than we could otherwise.
+By charging on a sliding scale, the people at the top of our scale subsidized the people at the bottom, thus allowing us to help a wider range of people in need than we could otherwise.